reimagined/resolve/docs/basics/curl.md

 {"id":"12345-new-shopping-list","name":"List 1","list":[{"id":"1","text":"Beer","checked":false},{"id":"2","text":"Chips","checked":false}]}
 ```

-And you can see our newly create items in the app:
+And here you can see our newly created list and its items in the app:

 ![List1-items](list1-items.png)